 The IRA is believed to have carried out the bombings, although no-one has ever admitted responsibility.

-However, in 2017 self-confessed IRA bomb maker Michael Hayes said he was part of the group responsible.
+However, in 2017 self-confessed IRA bomb maker Michael Hayes said he had been part of the group responsible.

 Why were the inquests halted?

-An inquest was opened and adjourned days after the attack but because the case was subject to a criminal investigation - which resulted in the conviction of the Birmingham Six - it was never resumed.
+Inquests were opened and adjourned days after the attack but because the case was subject to a criminal investigation - which resulted in the conviction of the Birmingham Six - they were never resumed.

-Even though the convictions were quashed in 1991, the inquests have remained closed.
+Even though the convictions were quashed in 1991, the inquests have remained on hold.

 The move follows a campaign by the Justice 4 the 21 campaign group, led by family members of victims of the bombings.